 For the dressing

-- Place the bulgur wheat in a heatproof bowl and pour over the stock.
+Place the bulgur wheat in a heatproof bowl and pour over the stock.
 The liquid level should just cover the wheat.
-Cover over with cling film and set aside for at least 10 minutes to allow the wheat to rehydrate.
-When all the stock has been absorbed, fluff the bulgur with a fork to separate the grains.
+Cover over with cling film and set aside for 10 minutes to rehydrate.
+Once the liquid has been absorbed, fluff the wheat with a fork to separate the grains.

-- Quarter the cucumber and deseed.
+Quarter the cucumber and scrape out the seeds.
 Cut the quarters in half again and then into fine dice.
-Chop the peppers into fine dice.
-Now, take all three herbs and bundle them up together.
-Chop into fine shreds and add to the bulgur wheat, along with the cucumber, peppers, chickpeas and tomatoes.
+Do the same with sweet pepper.
+Bundle together all the herbs and roughly chop.
+Finley slice the spring onions and add to the wheat, along with the cucumber, peppers, chickpeas and tomatoes.

-- For the dressing, place all the ingredients in a screw top jar and shake together.
+For the dressing, place all the ingredients in a jam jar and shake together.
 Pour the dressing over the salad and toss to combine.
-Check the seasoning and add a little more lemon if you prefer a bit of zing.
-This salad is best served at room temperature as the flavours will be more prominent.
+Check the seasoning and add a little more lemon if you prefer more acidity.
+Scatter over the sunflower seeds, if you’re using.
+This salad is best served at room temperature.

-- BK Handy tip : This salad makes a great packed lunch and summer picnic food.
+Cook’s Note : Tabbouleh is the perfect take to work lunch or summer picnic food.
 If you like, add some roasted chicken pieces and baby spinach.

 9 Comments.
 Leave new